Neural Snowflakes: Universal Latent Graph Inference via Trainable Latent Geometries: Inferability Guarantees

 \subsection{Isometric Representation Guarantees - By Small Neural Snowflakes}

 Theorem~\ref{thrm:qualitative} offers a qualitative assurance that the neural snowflake can represent any finite weighted graph.
 We now show that any weighted graph which can be isometrically represented in the latent geometry induced by kernel regressors, can be implemented by a neural snowflake.
-We assume that the latent geometry of the weighted graph is encoded in a low-dimensional space and the distances in that low-dimensional space are given by a \textit{radially symmetric} and positive-definite kernel. \begin{assumption}[Latent Radially-Symmetric Kernel] There are $d,D\in \mathbb{N}_+$, a feature map $\Phi:\mathbb{R}^D\rightarrow \mathbb{R}^d$, and a non-constant positive-definite function\footnote{A positive-definite function, is map $f: \mathbb{R} \to \mathbb{C}$ for which each $\big(f(x_i - x_j)\big)_{i,j=1}^N$ is a positive-definite matrix, for every $N\in \mathbb{N}_+$ and each $x_1,\dots,x_N\in \mathbb{R}$.} $f:[0,\infty)\rightarrow[0,\infty)$ satisfying
+We assume that the latent geometry of the weighted graph is encoded in a low-dimensional space and the distances in that low-dimensional space are given by a \textit{radially symmetric} and positive-definite kernel.